Gabya06/mueller/README.md

     return(text)
 ```

 Once the data was extracted using pdfReader in Python, data cleaning involved removing digits, punctuation and converting all words to lowercase.
-Words such as "the", "and", "as", "of" were also removed by using the [NLTK libary](https://www.nltk.org) and words were converted using lemmatization.
-I used lemmatization over stemming because I wanted my data to include actual words and stemming sometimes can return words that arent in fact real words.
+Stopwords such as "the", "and", "as", "of" were also removed by using the [NLTK libary](https://www.nltk.org) and words were returned to root form using lemmatization.
+I used lemmatization over stemming because I wanted the data to include actual words and stemming sometimes can return words that aren't in fact real words.

 Lemmatization with Python nltk package:
 *"Lemmatization, unlike Stemming, reduces the inflected words properly ensuring that the root word belongs to the language.
 In Lemmatization root word is called Lemma.
 A lemma (plural lemmas or lemmata) is the canonical form, dictionary form, or citation form of a set of words."*